gregarious-dingo/codeventure-group-5/README.md

   - Progress Tracking: Track quiz and challenge scores for different learning levels.
   - Quizzes: Take quizzes related to learning modules.
   - Challenges: Complete open-ended challenges.

+- Parent Features
+  - Progress Tracking: Track the progress of their child

+- Educator Features
+  - Progress Tracking: Track the progress of every Learner

 ## How to Run